"Take the classic chocolate chip cookie and add a special ingredient to make them ultra soft and decadently chewy. It's impossible to eat just one!"

-- In a medium bowl, sift together flour, baking soda, and salt.
+- In a large bowl, sift together flour, baking soda, and salt.
 Set bowl aside.

 - Keeping mixer speed on low, slowly add the dry ingredients in with the wet, about 1 cup at a time, until batter is thick.

 - Remove bowl from mixer and add in semisweet chocolate chips.
 Use a spatula (or your just hands) to knead the chips into the dough.